JACoders/OpenJK/README.md

 * Change the GAMEVERSION define in codemp/game/g_local.h from "OpenJK" to your project name
 * If you make a nice change, please consider back-porting to upstream via pull request as described above.
 This is so everyone benefits without having to reinvent the wheel for every project.

+### Deciphering buildbot's output
+* Pick the build from the operating system builder you're interested in at the [builders](https://jk.xd.cm/builders) page.
+* Click on stdio for the Steps to see the command executed and the result.
+* The command is at the very top, the output starts below.

 ## Maintainers (in alphabetical order)

 * Ensiform